-Harvard Busines Review conducted a study on 7000 consumers.
+Harvard Busines Review conducted a study on 7000 consumers to find out what makes people complete an intended purchase.

 And they came back with a definitive answer – it’s ‘decision simplicity.’